 Will there be another lockdown before Christmas as omicron cases rise?

+Will there be another lockdown before Christmas as Omicron cases rise?

 New variant raises alarm and prompts Boris Johnson to impose further social restrictions

-The emergence of the omicron variant of the coronavirus in southern Africa last month is causing concern around the world, not least because it is thought to be highly transmissible and because the 32 mutations of its spike protein suggest it might be able to resist current vaccines.
+The emergence of the Omicron variant of the coronavirus in southern Africa last month is causing concern around the world, not least because it is thought to be highly transmissible and because the 32 mutations of its spike protein suggest it might be able to resist current vaccines.

+To put that in perspective, case numbers were at 27,052 on 19 December 2020, the day Boris Johnson“cancelled” Christmas with “a very heavy heart” last year, abandoning a restrictions amnesty on household mixing and imposing severe tier 4 restrictions on much of the south east of England.

-Boris Johnson’s government has been relatively quick to act this time around and has imposed its first social restrictions on the public since his ill-conceived “Freedom Day” of 19 July.
+His government has been relatively quick to act this time around and has imposed its first social restrictions on the public since his ill-conceived “Freedom Day” of 19 July.

-As preventative measures against omicron, Britons are again being ordered to wear face masks in shops, cinemas, theatres and places of worship and on public transport, to work from home order where possible and to show an NHS Covid pass in return for entry to nightclubs and other large venues and for outdoor events where there are more than 4,000 people, measures voted through the House of Commons despite a significant Tory revolt.
+As preventative measures against Omicron, Britons are again being ordered to wear face masks in shops, cinemas, theatres and places of worship and on public transport, to work from home order where possible and to show an NHS Covid pass in return for entry to nightclubs and other large venues and for outdoor events where there are more than 4,000 people, measures voted through the House of Commons despite a significant Tory revolt.

 The government is further revising its approach to booster jabs, planning to make them available to all over-18s by the end of December and halving the amount of time between second and third injections from six months to three, all in the hope of staving off a “tidal wave” of infections.

-A “Plan C” for further tightening social restrictions is currently being drawn up should the omicron outbreak worsen over the festive season and into the new year but, as for imposing a fourth national lockdown, that is considered the most extreme measure that could be taken, given the brutal economic toll it takes.
+A “Plan C” for further tightening social restrictions is currently being drawn up should the Omicron outbreak worsen over the festive season and into the new year but, as for imposing a fourth national lockdown, that is considered the most extreme measure that could be taken, given the brutal economic toll it takes.

 However, it could eventually become necessary and Professor Neil Ferguson of Imperial College London, a member of the government’s Scientific Advisory Group for Emergencies (Sage), told BBC Radio 4’s Today programme last week that such a step could no longer be ruled out despite Britain’s high rate of vaccination.